john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 - Storage for them is zero-initialized.
 - Initialization happens either prior to the first statement of the main function, or before the first use of the variable.
-- The order of initialization is guaranteed to happen in the same order as the variable declarations appear, __within a single translation unit__.
+- The order of initialization is guaranteed to happen in the same order as the variable declarations appear __within a single translation unit__.
 Initialization order _between_ translation units is not guaranteed.

 In this post we're most concerned with that last one: how can we order the initialization of `static` globals to reflect dependencies in our code?